Thuanthantho/Nh-ng-con-ng-i-r-u-r-v-deadline-OTL/README.md

 How to use:
 When you click the program, the welcome home screenw will occur to introduct about our group.
 And then, a lof of functions in requirements will appear in program.
 Therefore, follow our step to view all functions of its program.

+*Note: Because we have some problems with folder directory with text files.
+So when you start the program, if some errors related to text file folder, please excuse us and please help me to change the folder path to work effectively.
+We apologize for our inconvinience too much.

 Thanks for reading